Local food bank receives truckloads of food just before the holidays

-CHARLOTTE, N.C. — A charlotte-based food bank receives a major delivery ahead of the holiday season.
-The delivery comes at time to re-stock the shelves at hundreds of local food pantries and feed thousands of people in our area.
+CHARLOTTE, N.C. — A Charlotte-based food bank received a major delivery ahead of the holiday season.
+The delivery comes at time to re-stock the shelves at hundreds of local food pantries and feed thousands of people in the Charlotte area.

 Five tractor trailers dropped off an estimated 150,000 pounds of food at Second Harvest Food Bank of Metrolina located on Spratt Street in Charlotte.